robertrosman/scripta/README.md

         }
     })

 Make sure you pass down the context object, just in case your imported script want use something from it.
-You may not need to store the result from your imported script, but you can if you want to use it for something.
+You may not need to handle the result from your imported script, but you can if you want to use it for something.
 You may be tempted to think result will be whatever is printed to the console, but result is simply whatever the command returns inside hello-world-options.js (in this case nothing).

 ### Generate options dynamically

 Sometimes you might want to use data from the store when you generate your options.
 One example is seen in the section above about the store.
 Scripta lets you specify a generator function that is provided with the store and returns a list of options.
-The second argument is the already parsed options, The function will be run again at each stage through the run - before adding command line arguments, and again before asking for user input.
+The second argument is the already parsed options.
+The function will be run again at each stage through the run - before adding command line arguments, and again before asking for user input.
 Keep in mind that the options argument will be undefined the first time.
 These might be useful if you want to build more complex options that has dependencies on each other by making use of inquirers' when/filter/etc. A simple example of how such a generator function could look like:

     options: (store, options) => [
         {